-Issue Commentary Specified procedures for We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
-Whole of Government Accounts Note that work is not required as the Council does not exceed the threshold.
-Certification of the closure of the audit We intend to delay the certification of the closure of the 2021/22 audit of Islington Council in the audit report, as detailed in Appendix E, due to the following: our work on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources and issued our Auditor's Annual Report'. • the work necessary to issue of an auditor's report on the pension fund annual report. • the work necessary to respond to an objection from a local government elector in 2020/21.
+Commentary We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
+Note that work is not required as the Council does not exceed the threshold.
+We intend to delay the certification of the closure of the 2021/22 audit of Islington Council in the audit report, as detailed in Appendix E, due to the following: our work on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources and issued our Auditor's Annual Report'. the work necessary to issue of an auditor's report on the pension fund annual report. • the work necessary to respond to an objection from a local government elector in 2020/21.